Have to be prepared in case Kashmir issue is raised: Suriname ahead of UNGA | Devdiscourse

 The issue of abrogation of Jammu and Kashmir's special status may be raised on the margins of the UN general assembly and Suriname has to be prepared for it, the country's Vice President Michael Ashwin Adhin has said.
 He, however, asserted that Suriname believes in dialogue but "does not promote interference" in internal affairs of other countries.

-Adhin was interacting with reporters on the sidelines of an event here on Thursday.
+Adhin was interacting with reporters on the sidelines of an event here on Thursday night.
 "There is a possibility the issue (of Kashmir) could do raised on the margins (of the UNGA)," he said, when asked about Suriname's views on the Article 370 issue.

 Early August, the Modi government had abrogated provisions of Article 370 that gave special status to Jammu and Kashmir.
 Since the abrogation, the issue has drawn global attention.